Four steps toward building a successful safety program

 1. Set safety goals

-To make your safety program effective, you need to set goals for your employees.
-But you need to make sure you set the right goals.
+To make your safety program effective, you need to set the right goals for your employees.

 Focus on safe behaviors rather than risky ones.
 Choose goals that relate to safety indicators that are both measurable and specific to your workplace.
 The best behaviors to observe are those that will prevent injuries from happening.
 Review your injury records to look for any trends.
 This will give you a place to start.

-For example, if you’re noticing a large amount of back injuries due to lifting, you may want to create a safety goal around safe lifting.
+For example, if you’re noticing a large number of back injuries due to lifting, you may want to create a safety goal around safe lifting practices.
 But rather than telling your employees that the goal is to go one month without injuries, instead focus on safe behaviors.
-Take 15 minutes every day to observe your employees at work, and make a note of every time someone uses the proper lifting technique.
+Take 15 minutes every day to observe your employees at work and make a note of every time someone uses the proper lifting technique.
 Set a goal of observing 100 safe lifts in a week.

-Not only can these observations encourage safe behaviors, but they can also serve as a way to correct unsafe behaviors.
-If an employee doesn’t use proper lifting techniques, it won’t count against achieving the goal, but you can still catch what the employee is doing wrong and make corrections accordingly.
+Not only can these observations encourage safe behaviors, but they can also help correct unsafe behaviors.
+If an employee doesn’t use proper lifting techniques, it won’t count against achieving the goal, but you can still observe what the employee is doing wrong and make corrections accordingly.

 By setting positive goals, you can encourage safety without affecting injury reporting.